Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-1.md

 ---
 title: the-c-programming-language-chapter-1
 ---

-C Programming Language Chapter 1

 # Chapter 1

 ## Exercise 1-1

 > Run the `hello world` program on your system.
-Experiment with leaving
-> out parts of the program, to see what error messages you get.
+Experiment with leaving out parts of the program, to see what error messages you get.

 ```c
 {{# include _include/code/programming-languages/c/the-c-programming-language/chapter-1/1-1/main.c }}